dancork/f1-app/README.md

   - Weather and track temperatures
   - Racing indcidents like flags and safety cars
 - Sessions other than the Grand Prix.
 Eg. practice, qualifying, sprints

+Also need to add error handling as currently everything works on the "happy path".